top of page

 • Neurological Issues: Prolonged exposure to heavy metals can damage the nervous system.

-• Respiratory Problems: Inhaling toxic fumes from improperly disposed e-waste can lead to lung diseases.
+• Respiratory Problems: Inhaling toxic fumes from improperly disposed of e-waste can lead to lung diseases.

-• Reproductive Health Issues: Certain chemicals in e-waste can affect fertility and cause development problems in children.
+• Reproductive Health Issues: Certain chemicals in e-waste can affect fertility and cause developmental problems in children.

 • Cancer Risks: Persistent exposure to carcinogenic materials in e-waste increases the risk of various cancers.